Digital Transformation| October 29, 2018

 What is technically needed to make it work?

-A proprietary intraday data model was built to support standardization and delivery, so the Validic platform could accomodate complex, high-frequency PGHD – like data from CGMs, as well as sleep, activity, and more.
+A proprietary intraday data model was built to support standardization and delivery, so the Validic platform could accommodate complex, high-frequency PGHD – like data from CGMs, as well as sleep, activity, and more.
 Thanks to this model, high-frequency data can appear in the stream almost in real-time, which means Dexcom CGM data is available every five minutes.

 Care providers are now able to understand what is happening and why, by quickly accessing their patients’ home health information.
 The company started its efforts last year, by launching Validic Inform, healthcare’s first data connectivity platform with near real-time streaming capabilities.
 The platform makes it possible for triggered alerts and notifications to be programmed, so patients can better manage their disease, and the their treatment process.